yoyoengine/yoyoengine/docs/Feature Overview/plugins.md

 The engine at build time will make a few assumptions about your trick:

+- The trick folder is named the same thing as the CMake target
 - It has a valid `trick.yoyo` in its root
 - It has a valid `CMakeLists.txt` in its root
 - It's `CMakeLists.txt` is setup in a way to build a shared library into `YOYO_TRICK_BUILD_DIR`